just-noticeable/damroo/criminality_of_policies_for_holding_human_beings_as_chattel.md

 	- "61.
 Criminal conspiracy."

-	- 111. Organised crime.
+	- "111.
+Organised crime."

 	- Particularly, via the implementation and application of "enterprise resources and policies" as a multiplicative factor to the force used in wrongfully confining, or abducting a person:

-		- 115. Voluntarily causing hurt.
+		- "115.
+Voluntarily causing hurt."

-		- 116. Grievous hurt.
+		- "116.
+Grievous hurt."

-		- 125. Act endangering life or personal safety of others.
+		- "125.
+Act endangering life or personal safety of others."

-		- 135. Assault or criminal force in attempt to wrongfully confine a person.
+		- "135.
+Assault or criminal force in attempt to wrongfully confine a person."

-		- 137. Kidnapping (of a person from lawful guardianship).
+		- "137.
+Kidnapping" (of a person from lawful guardianship).

-		- 138. Abduction.
+		- "138.
+Abduction."

-		- 140. Kidnapping or abducting in order to murder, or for ransom, etc.
+		- "140.
+Kidnapping or abducting in order to murder, or for ransom, etc."

-		- 142. Wrongfully concealing or keeping in confinement, kidnapped or abducted person.
+		- "142.
+Wrongfully concealing or keeping in confinement, kidnapped or abducted person."

-		- 308. Extortion.
+		- "308.
+Extortion."

-		- 316. Criminal breach of trust.
+		- "316.
+Criminal breach of trust."

-		- 318. Cheating.
+		- "318.
+Cheating."

-		- 351. Criminal intimidation (eg. threats via blackmail).
+		- "351.
+Criminal intimidation" (eg. threats via blackmail).

-		- 357. Breach of contract to attend on and supply, wants of helpless person.
+		- "357.
+Breach of contract to attend on and supply, wants of helpless person."

 2. Prevention of Corruption Act 2018.